phalcon-orphanage/docs/en/db-models-events.md

 <a name='custom-events-manager'></a>
 ### Using a custom Events Manager
-Additionally, this component is integrated with `Phalcon\Events\Manager`, this means we can create listeners that run when an event is triggered.
+Additionally, this component is integrated with [Phalcon\Events\Manager](api/Phalcon_Events_Manager), this means we can create listeners that run when an event is triggered.

 ```php
 <?php